jinghuazhao/SomaLogic/analysis-plan.md

 ### PLINK results

-Cohorts may opt to report results from PLINK, with the following information, then SNP-level information as appropriate:
+Cohorts may opt to report sppedy results from PLINK with the following information, then it is desirable to provide SNP-level information:

 No | Name | Description | Additional comment
 --|----------|----------|-------------------------------------